Monday, December 3, 2012

 where

-• V_L is the value of a levered firm.
+- is the value of a levered firm.

-• V_U is the value of an unlevered firm.
+- is the value of an unlevered firm.

-• the term T_C D assumes debt is perpetual
+- the term assumes debt is perpetual

 This means that there are advantages for firms to be levered, since corporations can deduct interest payments.
 Therefore leverage lowers tax payments.
 Dividend payments are non-deductible.